-- You can find out by calling the manufacturer or the National Highway Traffic Safety Administration (NHTSA) Vehicle Safety Hotline at 888/327-4236 or the NHTSA Web site at www.safercar.gov.
+You can find out by calling the manufacturer or the National Highway Traffic Safety Administration (NHTSA) Vehicle Safety Hotline at 888/327-4236 or by going to the NHTSA Web site at www.safercar.gov.

-- Be sure to fill in and mail in the registration card that comes with the car seat.
+Be sure to fill in and mail in the registration card that comes with the car seat.
+You can also register your seat on the manufacturer's Web site.
 It will be important in case the seat is recalled.

 Do you know the history of your child's car seat?